Overage behavior

 Hard-block

 With a hard-block policy, the moment your remaining RCs reach zero, new PR reviews are rejected.
-The PR receives a failing status check named ai-pr-review with the message "Review quota exceeded -- upgrade your plan to continue.", and a comment is posted on the PR explaining the block.
+The PR receives a failing status check named ai-pr-review with the message "AI review blocked — review credit quota exhausted.
+Upgrade your plan or wait for the next billing period."
+No inline review comment is posted on a blocked PR — the failing status check is the only signal you'll see there.
 Rejected reviews consume zero RCs.

 Auto-overage